-Medical Care in the jail is provided in partnership with the Cumberland County Health Department and other local providers to deliver medical and mental health care services both on-site and off-site.
+Medical Care in the jail is provided in partnership with Southern Health Partners and other local providers to deliver medical and mental health care services both on-site and off-site.
 Staff members consist of physicians, psychiatrist, dentists, licensed clinical social workers, registered nurses, licensed practical nurses, medical technicians, medical records staff, and administrators.
 Specialty services such as OB prenatal care for all pregnant inmates and HIV care are provided.
 An important part of the jail medical program is identification, counseling and treatment for community health concerns.

 Nursing staff are generally on site 24 hours a day, seven days a week.
 A medical doctor is usually on site Monday through Friday during business hours.

 The mission of the Jail’s health program is to provide the delivery of comprehensive health care services to individuals detained in the custody of the Sheriff’s Office.
 The medical program ensures the provision of emergency, acute and basic medical/mental health care services to all inmates in a timely manner; taking all necessary precautions to prevent the spread of communicable and contagious diseases while maintaining a stable health status for inmate patients.